-- 5 whole 5 whole Carrot, Raw, peeled and shredded
+- 5 whole 5 whole 5 whole Carrots, peeled and shredded

-- 1 cup 1 cup Maple Syrup, Grade B
+- 1 cup 1 cup 1 cup Maple Syrup, Pure

-- 1 Tbsp 1 Tbsp Pure Vanilla Extract
+- 1 Tbsp 1 Tbsp 1 Tbsp Pure Vanilla Extract

-- 1 cup 1 cup Coconut Oil, Organic, melted
+- 1 cup 1 cup 1 cup Coconut Oil, Organic, melted

-- 1 cup 1 cup Walnuts, Organic, chopped for garnish
+- 1 cup 1 cup 1 cup Walnuts, Organic, chopped for garnish

 - In a food processor, using the grating blade, shred carrots.